mrkraimer/testPython/array/README.md

 Notes:

 * All results are megaElements/second.
-This multiply 8 to get megaBytes/second.
+Thus multiply by 8 to get megaBytes/second.
-* The last coluumn shows that not using numpy.ndarray causes a significent performance loss.
+* The last coluumn shows that not using numpy causes a significent performance loss.

+There is also an example **putArrayFast.py**.
+This is a python client that sends arrays to a server.
+It shows that the performance is about 1/2 the rate of what a server generating the arrays provides.
+But since this involves an extra transfer of each array over the network it is what is expected.
+It does show that using python with numpy support provides good performance.

 ## exampleCPP/arrayPerformance